 A basic level of knowledge, skill and experience is required before people are able to control a motorised vehicle with a reasonable degree of safety.

 Driver licences are used as a legal indication that this basic level of competence has been achieved.
 Obtaining a licence is often based on tests of skills and knowledge as well as other criteria.
-These might include tests of driving behaviour, knowledge of road rules and regulations, understanding of signs, vehicle condition etc.
+These might include tests of driving behaviour, knowledge of road rules and regulations, hazard perception, understanding of signs, vehicle condition etc.

 Licences may be issued for different vehicle types including passenger vehicles, motorcycles, buses and other heavy vehicles types.
 Admittance to the road system with an appropriate level of skill is a key component of the Safe System approach to safety.